mhostetter/galois/docs/tutorials/intro-to-prime-fields.rst

    b_int = 5
    p = GF7.characteristic; p

 Here are :math:`a` and :math:`b` represented as prime field elements.
-See :ref:`Array Creation` for more details.
+See :doc:`/basic-usage/array-creation` for more details.

 .. tab-set::